wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-azure-logs.rst

 graph\\auth_path
 ^^^^^^^^^^^^^^^^

 Path of the file that contains the application identifier and the application key for authentication in order to use the AAD Graph API.
 Incompatible with ``application_id`` and ``application_key`` options.
+Check the :ref:`credentials <azure_credentials>` reference for more information about this topic.

 +--------------------+--------------------+
 | **Default value**  | N/A                |